brianlevay/xray_processing_phase1/README.md

 ## Installing and Running the Software
 *coming soon*

-## Basic User Workflow
-1. Select the raw images to process
-2. Generate a combined histogram for pixel values in the images
-3. Select the desired histogram bounds to be used for processing
-4. Specify the geometry of the system and the core
-5. Process the images

-## Basic Processing Workflow (Performed by the Software)
-1. Open the raw image
-2. Detect the location of the core in the image (unless the location is specified by the user)
-3. Model the x-ray path from the source to each pixel using the specified location and geometry
-4. Calculate &mu;&rho;t from the raw image (primary image enhancement step)
-5. Perform thickness compensation using modelled ray paths to "flatten" the core
-6. Apply contrast enhancement algorithms to improve the image
-7. Add scale bars
-8. Save the new image

-## Critical Assumptions That Must Be Met
-* The core is expected to be oriented roughly top to bottom in the image.
-For the detector that's currently being used in Phase 1, that corresponds to the core being oriented along the long axis of the detector.
-The image searching algorithm uses a row-first approach, and it will fail if the core is aligned left to right.
-Future efforts may allow this to be configurable.
-* The source is assumed to be centered over the detector for all projection calculations.
-This doesn't need to be exactly true in real life, but the more off-center the source becomes, the more error will be introduced.
-Future efforts may allow this to be set as part of the configuration.
-* The core is assumed to be roughly cylindrical.
-The code will not work correctly on other types of shapes, such as slabs.

-## Important Processing Notes
-* Grayscale values are globally consistent; a pixel value in one part of an image has the same underlying meaning as the same value in another part of the image
-* The relationship between the input grayscale and the output grayscale is monotonic within the bounds specified by the user
-* The relationship between the input grayscale and the output grayscale is the same for all images processed in the same batch

-# Development Roadmap

 ## Remaining Tasks for Version 1.0:
 * Finish documentation for Math
 * Style and improve UI